mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

                 - rust

 * __`include_homepage_in_sidebar`__: Lists the homepage in the sidebar menu.
-As MkDocs requires that the homepage be listed in the `nav` configuration option, this setting allows the homepage to be included or excluded from the sidebar.
+As elstir requires that the homepage be listed in the `nav` configuration option, this setting allows the homepage to be included or excluded from the sidebar.
 Note that the site name/logo always links to the homepage.
   Default: `True`.